 Augustine Lodge was born in Hamilton in 1895 to James Lodge and Hannah Hudson, one of six sons and two daughters of the couple.
 The family lived in Clarke Street and James was a stone mason.
 Augustine, better known as Gus, attended the St Mary’s Convent School.
 When he was eleven, his older brother Harry died of a kidney infection.
 On leaving school at around thirteen, Gus was apprenticed to coachbuilder Abraham Greed at his premises on the corner of Gray and Brown Streets, Hamilton.

-The 8th Battalion were in the second wave at the landing at Gallipoli on 25 April 1915.
+The 8th Battalion was in the second wave at the landing at Gallipoli on 25 April 1915.
 Three days later, Gus was promoted to 2nd Lieutenant and soon after the battalion moved to Cape Helles for the first Battle of Krithia.
 On 23 July, the 8th Battalion was preparing for an enemy attack.
-What followed during the night was considered only enemy bluff, however Gus Lodge was shot in the the left arm.
+What followed during the night was considered only enemy bluff, however, Gus Lodge was shot in the left arm.